brown-bird/Cookbook/Functional_Thinking.md

 **Partial Application** descrives the conversion of a multiargument function into one that accepts fewer arguments, with values for the elided arguments supplied in advance.
 It applies some arguments to a function, returning a function with a signature that consists of the remaining arguments.

 In *Scala* Partially Applied functions and Partial Functions are not the same thing. *Partial Functions* are functions with constrained parameter lists.

+**Memoization** is a feature built into a programming language that enables automatic caching of recurring function-return values.
+Memoizing a function is a *metafunction* application: doing something to the function itself rather than the function results.
+Currying is another example of a metafunction technique.

+Memoization can run into the same issues that recursion does with memory limitations.
+However, many languages which support memoization also provide additional customization methods, such as `memoizeAtMost()` which allow tweaking of the behavior in order to avoid physical limitations.

+From the section comparing manually caching vs. language implemented memoization:

+> In the imperative version, the developer owns the code (and responsibility).
+Functional languages build generic machinery -- sometimes with customization knobs (in the form of alternate functions or parameters) -- that you can apply to standard constructs.

+>Language designers will always buid more efficient mechanisms because they are allowed to bend rules.

+Make sure all memoized or cached functions are *pure* functions.